Creating a VM from a public image

 Click Create VM.

-VM creation takes several minutes.
+It takes a few minutes to create a VM.
 When the VM status changes to RUNNING

-, proceed to configuring software.
-You can monitor VM statuses on the list of VMs in the folder.
+, proceed to configure the software.
+To monitor VM statuses, check the list of VMs in the folder.

 or --folder-id